 Infractions Appeals Process

-Students who have an infraction on their clearances must meet with their Academic Advisor, Department Chairperson, or the Associate Dean of Field Experience and Partnerships to initiate the appeals process.
+Students who have an infraction on their clearances must meet with their Academic Advisor, Department Chairperson, or the Director of Field Experience and Partnerships to initiate the appeals process.

-After reviewing the infraction(s) with the Associate Dean of Field Experiences and Partnerships, the student must submit the following: 1) clearance report identifying the infraction, 2) copies of court records regarding the infraction, 3) documentation related to the student’s involvement in rehabilitation, community service, or other personal endeavors that reflect positively on the situation, 4) three letters of testimony or recommendation from community members, employers, and faculty that provide character reference, and 5) a personal letter of appeal.
+After reviewing the infraction(s) with the Director of Field Experiences and Partnerships, the student must submit the following: 1) clearance report identifying the infraction, 2) copies of court records regarding the infraction, 3) documentation related to the student’s involvement in rehabilitation, community service, or other personal endeavors that reflect positively on the situation, 4) three letters of testimony or recommendation from community members, employers, and faculty that provide character reference, and 5) a personal letter of appeal.

 The appeals committee will review the documentation provided by the perspective student teacher.
 The appeals committee may interview the student teacher.
 The appeals committee will render a decision regarding the student’s approval to student teach within one month of the appeal submission.
 If the student’s appeal is denied, he/she will receive written notification regarding dismissal from the program.
 If the student’s appeal is approved, he/she receive written notification of the conditions for approval.
 Since many school districts will not accept students with infractions, placement location cannot be guaranteed.